 - Log transactions.
 If you detect a suspicious one, block it, and alert the user.

 You need to set up algorithms that will quickly identify flaws in your code.
 There are plenty of tools for automated code vulnerabilities analysis on the market.
-For example, such tools as SonarQube or Veracode support a lot of different programming languages and do their job pretty good.
+For example, such tools as SonarQube or Veracode support many different programming languages and do their job pretty well.

 Here are a few more tips to keep your code safe: